pretix/pretix-docs/docs/guides/pretixPOS/register.md

-# Cash register reporting in Germany
+# Registration of cash registers in Germany

 !!!
 Note
     This article covers the registration of a cash register in Germany.